Is it legal to monitor employees without their knowledge?

 Using monitoring software has been field proven to be a very effective method if a healthy balance between business interests and privacy of employees is maintained.

-Pure Respectful Computer Monitoring.
+Pure Respectful Employee Monitoring.
 Trusted by Financial, Banking, Medical Organisations & More!

 Analytical Writer, NesterSoft Inc.